A new vision for old treasures

 Every donation, no matter how big or small, will make a difference.

-Sponsor an artefact and help find its new home through tiered donation packages that offer a unique insight into these rare and valuable treasures.
+If you are able to dig deep, please consider sponsoring an artefact and help find its new home through our tiered donation packages that offer a unique insight into these rare and valuable treasures.

 Until the museum fully reopens in spring 2026, our regular programme of archaeological walks and lectures will continue in surprising and inspiring settings with some of the most exciting opportunities to experience hands-on discovery for people of all ages.